-And in order to keep up the façade, we are presenting a façade that we are “doing really well.”
-When people say how are you, we often hear, “busy but good.”
+And to keep up the façade, we are presenting a façade that we are “doing really well.”
+When people say, how are you, we often hear, “busy but good.”

 I know I’m tired of pretending to hold it all together.
 I’m not doing very well at all.
 I’m struggling under the weight of my responsibilities.
 I want to shout, “No, I’m not okay, I’m not sure what I’m doing, and I’m really tired.”

 Beth continues to say, “At some point, something has to give … and for many of us, that’s our hormonal health, turning us into fiery (or weepy!) versions of ourselves, surviving on sugar, coffee, and wine, with chronic PMS and adrenal fatigue.
 Feeling like you are drowning is not normal – it’s a sign that you need more support.
 Reach out.
 Talk to friends.
 Find some practitioners.
 Let go of the mask, and just give yourself permission to be real!”

 2. Jampacked calendars

 On top of the full-time jobs, child-rearing, and household duties, we are also raising children in an era where we jam-pack every minute of our kid’s calendars, sometimes every night of the week, even forgoing sleep and homework.

 When did how many, and at what level, of sports our kids play to determine the worth of our children?
 If your child plays rep sports, are they really any better than the next child?
 Where did this stigma originate?

 What if we learned to slow down, let our kids be kids.
 Perhaps what’s really important will start to fall into place.
 Right now, our kids are drowning, and they desperately need a different way of being.
 I wrote a few articles on teaching mindfulness to kids.
 Check them out here and here.